 Required Skill/Ability 4:

-Database management ability, ideally related to clinical or lab studies in a biomedical field; concrete understanding of genomic tools and repositories.
+Database management experience, ideally related to clinical or lab studies in a biomedical field; concrete understanding of genomic tools and repositories.
+Familiarity with multiple operating systems including Linux, Unix, Windows.

 Required Skill/Ability 5: